Imtiaz Ali’s film Highway is Movie with Fresh Breeze!

 Highway is not just Imtiaz Ali’s best film ever but also one of the finest road movies ever made in Indian cinema.

 A 20-year-old girl Veera is kidnapped a day before her wedding.
 The series of events happening next is what molds the story.
 Throughout her journey with her kidnappers, Veera experiences a sense of freedom and liberation.
 The dialogues said by Veera simply give us a whole new perspective on life.

 Though from a rich household, the troubles she went through as a child tears us apart.
-Veera was an example of how we are forced to put on a mask to hide our real selves only to satisfy the fake society.
-We are prohibited to feel the way we want to, to think the way we want to.
+Veera was an example of how we are forced to put on a mask to hide our real selves only to satisfy society.
+We are prevented to feel the way we want to, to think the way we want to.

 Alia Bhatt was the perfect Veera to Imtiaz Ali’s Highway.
-Her eyes spoke of Veera’s insecurities and confusion with grace.
+Her eyes spoke did all the talking for Veera’s insecurities and confusion.
 The scene where Veera reveals the sexual harassment she suffered by her own uncle leaves a lump in our throat.

 The burden of carrying the ugly truth all by herself just for the fear of society throws light on a very serious social stigma.
 It is one of those scenes that bring tears to our eyes.
 Alia was realistic and convincing both at the same time.
 It is indeed surprising to see her deliver such an outstanding performance in her second film itself.

 Randip Hooda was also at his career-best.
-The scenes where he bursts into tears remembering his mother is heartbreaking.
+The scenes where he bursts into tears remembering his mother are heartbreaking.
 The death of Mahabir shook us as much as it shook Veera.